MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 - Automatic Virtual Machine Activation acts as a proof-of-purchase mechanism.
 This capability helps to ensure that Windows products are used in accordance with Product Use Rights and Microsoft Software License Terms.

 ## Supported keys and guest OS versions
-To use Automatic Virtual Machine Activation with Azure Stack HCI, each server in the cluster requires a valid product key for Windows Server 2019 Datacenter Edition or later.
+To use Automatic Virtual Machine Activation with Azure Stack HCI, check that you have the right keys:
+- **Key editions:** Windows Server 2019 Datacenter or later.
+- **Number of keys:** One key for each host server you are activating.
+Each server requires a unique key, unless you have a valid volume license key.
+- **Consistency across cluster:** All servers in a cluster need to use the same edition of keys, so that VMs may stay activated regardless of which server they run on.

+   >[!NOTE]
+   > For VMs to stay activated regardless of which server they run on, Automatic Virtual Machine Activation must be set up for each server in the cluster.

 ### Where you can get keys
-Choose from the following options to get a product key.
+Choose from the following options to get a product key:

-Your OEM:
-- Find a Certificates of Authenticity (COA) key label on the outside of OEM hardware.
+- **OEM provider:** Find a Certificates of Authenticity (COA) key label on the outside of OEM hardware.
 You can use this key once per server in the cluster.

-The Volume Licensing Service Center (VLSC):
-- From the VLSC, you can download a Multiple Activation Key (MAK) that you may reuse up to a predetermined number of allowed activations.
+- **Volume Licensing Service Center (VLSC):** From the VLSC, you can download a Multiple Activation Key (MAK) that you may reuse up to a predetermined number of allowed activations.
 To learn more, see [MAK keys](https://docs.microsoft.com/licensing/products-keys-faq#what-is-a-multiple-activation-key-mak).

-Other retail channels:
-- You can also find a retail key on a retail box label.
+- **Retail channels:** You can also find a retail key on a retail box label.
 You can only use this key once per server in the cluster.
 To learn more, see [Packaged Software](https://www.microsoft.com/howtotell/software-packaged).

 ### Supported guest OS versions
 Automatic Virtual Machine Activation activates all editions (Datacenter, Standard, or Essentials) of the following guest OS versions.